JayInnn/Data-Structure/README.md

 3. external sort: merge k sorted arrays

 ## Chapter 8
 Attention: in this chapter, to focus on hashing.
+Hashing includes static hashing and dynamic hashing.
+Static hashing's application scenario is that hash-entry can be loaded to memory, but hash-entry of dynamic hashing can not be totally loaded to memory.
+As for handleing overflow or collision, linear open addressing & chainging can be applied to static hashing and directory & deirectoryless hashing can be used in dynamic hashing.
+Finally, I think, when using hahsing, that how to get uniform hash funciton is very important.
-1. static hashing
+1. symbol table

-2. dynamic hashing
+## Chapter 9
+Attention: to focus on heap structure.
+1. max & min heap